Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/maverick.md

 Once the applicable target is under the crosshair, lock is achieved using the full action command.
 Should the WSO need to change 65D FoV to narrow, a subsequent press of half action will do so.
-The WSO can change the contrast mode with the Contrast Switch on the left side console next to the radar display panel.
+The WSO can change the contrast mode with the Contrast Switch on RWR Panel on the right side.
 And, once lock is achieved, the WSO can fire the missile using the Missile Launch button found on his flight stick - in the same position as the Bomb Release button on the front stick.